Political positions of Nigel Farage: COVID-19

 In 2021, Farage expressed criticism of the British government's handling of COVID-19 lockdown policies, arguing they "cause more harm than good" and that only the elderly and most vulnerable should be isolated in order to provide "focused protection" from COVID-19.

+World Health Organization

 In May 2024, Farage suggested Britain should prepare to discuss leaving the World Health Organization in response to the WHO Pandemic Agreement and said it would infringe on the UK's political sovereignty by giving powers to the WHO to enforce lockdowns on countries and cede over Britain's control of vaccine stocks.
 The WHO in-turn said Farage was spreading misinformation about the Agreement.
+Farage is a co-founder of Action on World Health, an organization calling for the abolition of the WHO.
+The organization's funding is opaque, and it states that its funding sources are confidential.

+Education

+Farage has stated that if he won power, he would remove university tuition fees for those studying STEM subjects (i.e. science, technology, engineering and maths), as well as medicine.
+He supports scrapping interest on student loans and to extending the loan capital repayment periods to 45 years.

 Immigration

 Immigration policy

 Since the 2000s, Farage has campaigned to reform and restrict Britain's immigration and asylum policies.

 In 2014, Farage as then leader of UKIP argued that parts of Britain had become "unrecognisable" due to the impact of mass immigration over the past decade.
 He argued at the time that Britain should end free movement of people with the European Union and emulate an Australian-style points based immigration policy.
 In 2015, he called for a five year freeze on all unskilled immigration into the UK and said he wanted to return to "normal" levels of immigration, citing a figure of between 20,000 and 50,000 migrants given work permits.
 He also argued Britain had "zero control" of its borders under EU membership.

 In 2024, Farage called for a complete freeze on "non-essential" immigration and immediate deportation of illegal immigrants.
 In 2025, Farage called for Britain to abolish Indefinite leave to remain (ILR) and replace it with a new system in which migrants would have to reapply for a new visa every five years with stricter requirements for residency.
 Farage also supported retracting ILR status from migrants already living in Britain in order to remove those who are using welfare, have committed crimes or entered the country illegally.